aaron-p1/threading.nvim/README.md

 - [x] callbacks as parameters to functions that are sent to the main thread
 - [ ] metatables e.g. `vim.iter`
 - [ ] userdata e.g. for treesitter functions
+- [x] require with calls to main thread work

 **Note**: The current implementation of callbacks being sent to the main thread needs to track if the callback is garbage collected by lua.
 This works in most